Marc-Pierre-Barbier/ModManager/README.md

 4. replace the copy of the games files by hard links if available.
 5. try alternatives to overlayfs (searching for casefold support)
 6. adding a hook for %command% in steam
+7. remake the whole copy function to rename everything in lower case this way we can make casefold obselete.
+8. check if the order of the overlayfs directors is the right one.

 ## How to contribute:
 if you have creation engine based games not listed in src/steam.h